The Story of the Pebble

 Double Refraction - division of a single incident light ray or other electromagnetic wave into two separate rays in an anisotropic medium.

-Fossils - trace of a plant or an animals that lived in the past and is preserved now within the rock (e.g. shell preserved in rock layers)
+Fossils - trace of a plant or animal that lived in the past and is preserved now within the rock (e.g. shell preserved in rock layers)

 Microcrystalline or cryptocrystalline - material is a crystallized substance or rock that contains small crystals visible only through microscopic examination